First ingredient for any Sunday barbeque ... and this one was no exception ... martinis.

 1/2 cup of dried unsalted peanuts

-1/2 a small white onion, chopped
+1/2 a small white onion, choppedtablespoon of celery seed

 1/2 teaspoon of crushed red pepper flakes